On the Ground: Commercial performance

 "On the Ground" debuted at number one on both the Billboard Global 200 and the Global Excl.
-U.S. charts with 92.1 million global streams and 29,000 global downloads sold, the first to do so in the charts' histories.
-The song charted on the Global 200 for seven weeks, becoming the longest-charting song by a K-pop soloist until later surpassed by bandmate Lisa's songs "Lalisa" and "Money".
+U.S. charts with 92.1 million global streams and 29,000 global downloads sold, the first song by a K-pop solo artist to do so in the charts' histories.
+The song charted on the Global 200 for seven weeks and the Global Excl.
+U.S. for nine weeks, becoming the longest-charting song by a K-pop soloist at the time.
 In South Korea, "On the Ground" debuted at number fifteen on the Gaon Digital Chart on the eleventh issued week (March 7–13), with less than two days of tracking.
 The following week, the song entered the top ten with "Gone" and peaked at number four, marking her first top-ten solo entries in the country.
 The song also managed to peak at number one in Singapore and Malaysia.

-In the United States, the song debuted and peaked at number 70 on the US Billboard Hot 100, becoming the highest-charting song by a Korean female soloist in the US.
+In the United States, the song debuted and peaked at number 70 on the US Billboard Hot 100, surpassing CL's "Lifted" (2016) to become the highest-charting release at the time by a female K-pop soloist.
+It also marked the second-highest peak for a K-pop soloist in Hot 100 history, only behind Psy's "Gangnam Style" (2012).
 The song collected 6.4 million streams, 0.3 million radio impressions, and 7,500 digital sales in its first week.
-In the United Kingdom, "On the Ground" debuted and peaked at number 43 on the UK Singles Chart, simultaneously becoming the first and highest-charting song by a Korean female solo artist on the chart.
-Similarly, the song landed at number three on the New Zealand Hot Singles chart, number 49 on Irish Singles Chart, and number 31 in Australia's ARIA Charts.
-In Canada, "On the Ground" arrived at number 35 on the Canadian Hot 100, generating the singer's first top-40 entry in the country.
+In the United Kingdom, "On the Ground" debuted and peaked at number 43 on the UK Singles Chart, becoming the first song by a K-pop female solo artist to enter the chart in history.
+It earned 90,000 UK chart units as of October 2024, the fourth-most for any Blackpink member's solo single after Jennie's "One of the Girls" (2023), Lisa's "Money" (2021), and Jennie's "Solo" (2018).
+In Australia, the song peaked at number 31 on the ARIA Singles Chart, becoming Rosé's first entry as a solo artist.
+In New Zealand, the song landed at number 15 on the Top 20 New Zealand Singles chart, which ranks the 20 best-performing songs in the country by New Zealand artists, and number three on the Hot 40 Singles chart, which ranks the 40 fastest-moving tracks in the country.
+Similarly, the song peaked at number 49 on the Irish Singles Chart.
+In Canada, "On the Ground" arrived at number 35 on the Canadian Hot 100, becoming the first top-40 hit by a Korean female solo artist in the country.